 Sustainability

-Although Turkey has aligned some of its legislation in environmental policy with the European Union, the country needs to make progress in several areas, especially waste management, wastewater treatment and industrial pollution.
+Türkiye has aligned some of its legislation in environmental policy with the European Union, most recently with regard to waste management and wastewater treatment.
+However, enforcement and implementation mechanisms remain weak.

 Air pollution remains a serious problem.
 The country has relied heavily on fossil fuels, particularly coal, to meet its increasing energy demands.
-Its CO2 emissions increased by 190% between 1990 and 2020.
+Its CO2 emissions increased by 190% between 1990 and 2020 and continue to increase from 4.81 tons per capita in 2019 to 5.26 tons per capita in 2021.

 Environmental policy